casper-ecosystem/cep-78-enhanced-nft/client-js/TUTORIAL.md

 * `source` - The account sending the token in question.

 * `target` - The account receiving the transferred token.

+As above, the `useSessionCode` variable determines if the user will call `transfer` using session code based on the setting of `OwnerReverseLookupMode`.

 ## Burning a Token